oliviawilliamson/oliviawilliamson/README.md

 ---
 ### :tulip: Outside of work
-  - When I'm not here, you can find me crocheting, walking around Miami, tending to my orchid garden, doing yoga, or obsessing over my corgi child, Phineas.
+  - When I'm not here, you can find me crocheting, tending to my orchids, being a yogi, or obsessing over my corgi Phineas.
 ### :headphones: What I'm currently listening to
 <div align="center">
   <a href="https://github.com/kittinan/spotify-github-profile">